joelhawksley/identity/components/slides.md

 ^ Things haven’t changed much

-^ Rails still ships with ERB
+^ Rails still ships with ERB like it did in 2005

-^ Rails 4 partial page reloads with Turbolinks
+^ Turbolinks shipped with Rails 4, giving us partial page reloads

 ^ And Rails 5 API mode